How are Brokers Regulated?

 All staff and authorised representatives are required to maintain up to date professional education in the requirements of lending.

-At Positive Lending Solutions this means that all customer service representatives have a complete knowledge of all the legislative requirements and lender policies, and can advise you which loans are most suitable for your financial profile.
+At Positive Lending Solutions this means that all customer service representatives have complete knowledge of all the legislative requirements and lender policies, and can advise you which loans are most suitable for your financial profile.

 Credit guide and quote

 When you apply for credit, you must be provided with detailed information regarding the lender you apply with, as well as the specific loan product you apply for.

 Before you are offered a credit product, your lender and broker must ascertain that the product being offered meets your needs and is the most suitable product for your specific financial situation.
 This is why a car loan broker collects information about your current finances before giving you a firm quote for a car loan.

 How are Positive car loan brokers different?